vmware/differential-datalog/README.md

     1. A powerful type system, including Booleans, unlimited precision integers, bitvectors, floating point numbers, strings, tuples, tagged unions, vectors, sets, and maps.
-All of these types can be stored in DDlog relations and manipuated by DDlog rules.
+All of these types can be stored in DDlog relations and manipulated by DDlog rules.
 Thus, with DDlog one can perform relational operations, such as joins, directly over structured data, without having to flatten it first (as is often done in SQL databases).